 After the investigation completion a published Editor’s Note or Editorial Expression of Concern is usually replaced by a correction or retraction of the article.

-“Marketing and Management of Innovations” journal reserves the right to remove an article from its website and online databases.
+“Financial Markets, Institutions and Risks” journal reserves the right to remove an article from its website and online databases.
 It will only happen if the article is clearly defamatory or violates the legal rights of others, or if it is the subject of a court order, or the information contained in the article could pose a serious health risk.
 In this case, the text will be replaced with an inscription stating that the article has been removed for legal reasons, and the metadata (title and authors) will be preserved.

 Solving problems after publishing an article